erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 }
 ```

-The URL returned in the 'UrlInfo' object by GetUrl can be completely custom.
+The URL returned in the 'UrlInfo' object by GetUrl can be custom.

 If implementing a custom Url Provider, consider following things: